jimmyturnip/20211004-water-of-the-ages-5e/wilderness-exploration.md

 # Wilderness Exploration

 One scene is a day.
-Each day, ask these questions:
+Altered and interrupted scenes might model getting lost.
+Otherwise, each day, ask these questions:

 	DAY X
 	WEATHER